"...the guitarists were firing on all pistons. The sizzling intensity brought to bear on the climaxes...made for riveting listening."

 In 2005, the brothers released their second album Rodrigo Concertos on ABC Classics.
 Two years later, they recorded their third album Impressions - which featured the music of Debussy, de Falla and Mompou.
 In 2009, the brothers recorded Distance on the Which Way Music label; this album was also nominated for an ARIA award and, the following year, was released in Europe with Material Records.

 Leonard has dedicated himself to both classical and jazz genres and is an active arranger and composer.
-In 2005, he joined Australia’s first classical guitar supergroup - the ARIA award-winning Saffire - a quartet in which his brother also played.

 He regularly tours nationally for Musica Viva and has performed in Africa, Europe, the United States, Russia and Asia.
 In March 2006, Leonard made his debut performance, with Slava, at one of the world’s pre-eminent concert recital venues - Wigmore Hall, in London.